 The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

-Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students for preparation of their tax forms.
+Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students to use in preparation of their tax return.

-For 2014, there are two tax credits available to help you offset the costs of higher education by reducing the amount of your income tax.
-They are the American Opportunity credit and the Lifetime Learning credit.
+For 2016, there are two tax credits available to help you reduce the amount of your income tax.
+They are the American Opportunity Taxcredit and the Lifetime Learning credit.

-Please refer to the IRS Publication 970, Tax Benefits for Education for use in preparing your 2014 tax return.
+Please refer to the IRS Publication 970, Tax Benefits for Education for use in preparing your 2016 tax return.
 A link to this publication is listed below with other helpful links.
-Please note that 2013 is the latest edition for IRS Publication 970.

-The 1098-T form can be viewed and printed from the student statement suite, Touchnet by the student and authorized users.
+The 1098-T form can be viewed and printed from the student statement suite, TouchNet by the student and authorized users.
+These forms will be available by January 29, 2017, if not earlier.

-Instructions on viewing the 2014 1098T form online are located here.
+Instructions on viewing the 2015 1098T form online are located here.
+This will be updated for 2016 forms in early January, 2017.

 Payments of qualified tuition and related expenses from personal resources (earnings, personal savings, gifts, loans or inheritances) made by the student or by the taxpayer to whom the student is a dependent are taken into account in calculating the credit amount.
 Payments made with a Pell Grant or other tax-free scholarships, veterans benefits, a tax-free distribution from an Education IRA, or tax-free employer-provided educational assistance do not qualify as payments for purposes of the American Opportunity or Lifetime Learning Credits.